Pump more milk with hands-on pumping

 The best way to learn how to do hands-on pumping is to watch Dr. Morton's video.
 Here are the general steps:

-- Begin by double pumping, compressing your breasts as much as possible with your hands while you pump.
+- Next, start double pumping, compressing your breasts as much as possible with your hands while you pump.
 A pumping bra or bustier is very useful for this.
 You can also cut holes in a sports bra to hold the flanges in place.

 - After your output slows down significantly, stop double pumping.